Chair of Aston Community Education Trust, Member and Trustee

 James Sharman, a former student of Aston Academy, has worked for HSBC plc for the last 14 years in a variety of roles and currently works in Risk Management.
 Prior to joining the bank, he studied Law and Politics at Manchester University.

 James is committed to making a positive contribution to the local community where he was brought up and in which he now lives with his wife and two young children and has served as a governor at Aston Academy where he was previously a student.
 He has also been a member of the Local Government Standards Board.
 He is passionate about education as a means to unlock everyone’s potential and preparing students with the skills for the future.
+He is a highly valued member of the ACET community.

 After graduating from the University of Leeds with a BA (Hons), Tim achieved Graduate Diplomas in both Law and Legal Practice with the Nottingham Law School.
 A Chartered Accountant, he now works for one of the largest regional accountancy practices in Sheffield, leading their management accounts department, providing finance and accountancy service to the SME Market.
 This includes the provision of bookkeeping, management reporting and management information systems reviews.